CenterForDigitalHumanities/navplace-viewer/README.md

         },
         "geometry":{
            "type":"Point",
-           "coordinates":[
-                9.938,
-                51.533
-           ]
+           "coordinates":[-90.28, 38.62]
         }
     }
 ```

+Note that you can have more entries in a Feature's `properties`, but they will not be detected by this viewer and will not appear in the metadata pop ups.
+However, this viewer is open source and yours to modify for your needs!
+See the function `VIEWER.formatPopup` in `app.js` or [make an issue in the GitHub repository](https://github.com/CenterForDigitalHumanities/navplace-viewer/issues) for consideration by open source software developers.

 ### Automated Metadata Support

 For all Presentation API 3 Defined Resource Types if the Feature(s) from the `navPlace` property do not have a `label` and `summary`, they will be automatically set to the `label` and `summary` of the resource itself.

-For Manifests, if the Feature(s) from the `navPlace` property do not have a `thumbnail`, their thumbnail will be the image from the first Canvas if one exists.
+For Manifests, if the Feature(s) from the `navPlace` property do not have a `thumbnail`, their thumbnail image will be the image from the first Canvas if one exists.
 If the Features do have the `thumbnail` property, the first one listed in the array will be used.

 For Canvases, if the Feature(s) from the `navPlace` property do not have a `thumbnail` property, their thumbnail will be the image from the Canvas if one exists.
 If the Features do have the `thumbnail` property, the first one listed in the array will be used.